 “We’re eager to launch BetMGM’s gaming offer in Pennsylvania, and I can’t think of a better way to kick off our entry into the state than through this monumental partnership.”

 PA will be the seventh state with BetMGM sports betting operations.
-It is already licensed to offer its mobile sports betting app in Nevada, New Jersey, West Virginia, Indiana, and Colorado.
-Its most recent launch was in the state of Tennessee on Nov.
+It is already licensed as a Nevada book, New Jersey book, West Virginia book, Indiana book, and Colorado book.
+Its most recent launch was as a Tennessee sportsbook on Nov.
 1.

-Future plans beyond the Keystone State launch have targeted Michigan as its next mobile sports betting market.
+Future plans beyond the Keystone State launch have targeted Michigan sportsbooks as its next goal.